Smertig/banana/master/_sources/api/tg/methods/create_new_sticker_set.rst.txt

    .. cpp:member:: string_t name

    Short name of sticker set, to be used in t.me/addstickers/ URLs (e.g., animals).
-Can contain only english letters, digits and underscores.
-Must begin with a letter, can't contain consecutive underscores and must end in “_by_<bot username>”. <bot_username> is case insensitive.
+Can contain only English letters, digits and underscores.
+Must begin with a letter, can't contain consecutive underscores and must end in "_by_<bot_username>". <bot_username> is case insensitive.
 1-64 characters.

    .. cpp:member:: string_t title

    Sticker set title, 1-64 characters

-   .. cpp:member:: optional_t<variant_t<input_file_t, string_t>> png_sticker

-   PNG image with the sticker, must be up to 512 kilobytes in size, dimensions must not exceed 512px, and either width or height must be exactly 512px.
-Pass a file_id as a String to send a file that already exists on the Telegram servers, pass an HTTP URL as a String for Telegram to get a file from the Internet, or upload a new one using multipart/form-data.
-More info on Sending Files »

-   .. cpp:member:: optional_t<input_file_t> tgs_sticker
+   .. cpp:member:: array_t<input_sticker_t> stickers

-   TGS animation with the sticker, uploaded using multipart/form-data.
-See https://core.telegram.org/animated_stickers#technical-requirements for technical requirements
+   A JSON-serialized list of 1-50 initial stickers to be added to the sticker set

-   .. cpp:member:: string_t emojis
+   .. cpp:member:: string_t sticker_format

-   One or more emoji corresponding to the sticker
+   Format of stickers in the set, must be one of “static”, “animated”, “video”

-   .. cpp:member:: optional_t<boolean_t> contains_masks
+   .. cpp:member:: optional_t<string_t> sticker_type

-   Pass True, if a set of mask stickers should be created
+   Type of stickers in the set, pass “regular”, “mask”, or “custom_emoji”.
+By default, a regular sticker set is created.

-   .. cpp:member:: optional_t<mask_position_t> mask_position
+   .. cpp:member:: optional_t<boolean_t> needs_repainting

-   A JSON-serialized object for position where the mask should be placed on faces
+   Pass True if stickers in the sticker set must be repainted to the color of text when used in messages, the accent color if used as emoji status, white on chat photos, or another appropriate color based on context; for custom emoji sticker sets only